 - This role requires an Enhanced DBS Check

-Our ASYE programme is set to begin in September 2019.
-Prior to this we will take on those who have completed/nearing completion of their degree but are yet to be HCPC registered, as Children Social Care Officers (£28,215).
+Our ASYE programme is set to begin in October 2021.
+Prior to this we will take on those who have completed/nearing completion of their degree but are yet to be registered with Social Worker England, as Children Social Care Officers (£28,992).

 On successful completion of your ASYE, you will continue to work and gain new skills with us as a Qualified Social Worker.
 Royal Greenwich is an innovative learning organisation and we are proud to part of the Teaching Partnership with Goldsmiths University.
 We are pro-active in investing in the career development of our Social Workers.
 A high proportion of our Social Workers have undergone post qualifying training and education, including practice education.
 Social Workers who work with us can progress through the tiers based on their professional competence and experience.
 Find out more about or Qualified Social Worker Offer.

 - Rota days equating to an additional 10 days off per year

 - Travel costs worth £1k+, OR Essential car user car parking (close to the workplace)

 - Social Worker career progression scheme, and support from a Professional Educator